EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.htm.md

 ### celestial.htm.in_polysphere

-Is point inside a convex spherical polygon Package: celestial.htm Description: Check if a list of positions are found within a convex polygon on the celestial sphere in which its sides are
+Is point inside a convex spherical polygon Package: celestial.htm Description: Check if a list of positions are found within a convex polygon on the celestial sphere in which its sides are great circles.